f4ro444/cordova-icon-gm/README.md

 - Cordova's config.xml file must exist in the root folder

 ### Credits
 All credit goes to [Alex Disler](https://github.com/AlexDisler) for his [cordova-icon](https://github.com/AlexDisler/cordova-icon) module, from which this project is forked from.
-The node [imagemagick](https://www.npmjs.org/package/imagemagick) module is deprecated in favor of [gm](https://www.npmjs.org/package/gm).
+The main changes are node's [imagemagick](https://www.npmjs.org/package/imagemagick) module is deprecated in favor of [gm](https://www.npmjs.org/package/gm) and the plugin can be used as a module in hooks.

 ### License